 Overall, the Booty Call was a fun creekboat for a day on a low volume creek, but would not be my boat of choice for longer trips or higher volume rivers.

 These two boats are some of the most conventional designs in Soul's lineup, but they still manage to break the mold and to be different than other boats within the same market categories.
-Whether or not their aggressive style works for you is a matter of personal taste, but Addison is out there designing hulls that perform in unique ways rather than chase after popular trends.
+Whether or not their aggressive style works for you is a matter of personal taste, but Addison is out there designing hulls that perform in unique ways rather than chasing after popular trends.
 While these two are slight departures from established hull-types, I am excited to try some of the boats in Soul's lineup that are far more radically unconventional.

 Read more reviews on C&K: